The history of human culture has seen countless empires rise and fall.

 6. Second French Empire

-Napoléon III’s regime, from 1852 to 1870, between the Second Republic and the Third Republic in France, is termed as the Second French Empire (formally the French Empire).
+Napoléon III’s regime, from 1852 to 1870, between the Second Republic and the Third Republic in France, is termed the Second French Empire (formally the French Empire).

 5. Qing dynasty